kzlsahin/SiUnitsArithmetic/ReadMe.md

 Dimension of derived quantites such as Acceleration is (T⁻²L) and Force (T⁻²LM).

 Quantities with same dimension are called Commensurable Quantities.
 Only Commensurable Quantities can be summed or sobtracted.
-On the otherhand, multiplication and division operations generates a quantity with a higher dimension.
+On the otherhand, multiplication and division operations generates a quantity with a higher or lower dimension.

 The demand for such libraries has grown alongside the development of engineering programs that require specific numbers with